• Skip to primary navigation

 First Major Chords

-These chords are so-called ‘major’ chords.
-What that means doesn’t matter too much right now, but you can think of ‘major’ chords as sounding happy, whereas ‘minor’ chords sound sad or gloomy.
+These first three chords are so-called ‘major’ chords.
+It doesn’t matter too much what that means right now.
+But you can think of ‘major’ chords as sounding happy, whereas ‘minor’ chords, which we'll see in the next section, sound sad or gloomy.

 Here’s the open E Chord: